Running Your Dermatology Practice During COVID-19

 Communities with greater prevalence will require more stringent procedures, while those with a lower incidence of COVID-19 may function in a different manner.

 Consult with your local and state public health department for local requirements.
-The AMA has developed a helpful chart (PDF download) summarizing each state’s directives on elective, non-urgent, or non-essential procedures.
-The situation is changing with some regularity as “hotspots” crop up around the country.
+The AMA has developed a helpful chart (PDF) summarizing each state’s directives on elective, non-urgent, or non-essential procedures.

 All content solely developed by the American Academy of Dermatology